ijbd/assetra/docs/reference.rst

  - Stochastic units are well-suited to model thermal, solar, and wind generators.

 **Storage Units**
  - Storage units are dispatched with a greedy policy to minimize expected unserved energy.
 When net capacity exceeds demand, storage units charge.
 When system demand exceeds capacity, storage units discharge.
-Both charging and discharing are limited by the rated power capacity of the unit.
+Both charging and discharging are limited by the rated power capacity of the unit.
  - Storage units are dispatched sequentially according to the order in which they are added to the system.
  - Storage unit efficiency deratings are applied in equal part on charge and discharge.
  - Storage units are initialized with full state of charge unless initial soc is set lower.